-Think of learning something new?
-From baking to quilting and photography, these courses and classes will tame your curiosity
+Thinking of learning something new?
+From baking to quilting to photography, these creative courses in Hong Kong will tame your curiosity

 Whether you’re looking for entertainment on weekdays or weekends, there are always numerous options in the city, including stand-up comedy, live jazz and the best happy hours.
 However if you wish to stay productive and attempt something a bit more hands-on, these creative courses in Hong Kong come highly recommended.
 It’s time to unleash your inner Vincent Van Gogh, Mario Testino or Gordon Ramsay!